microsoft/azure-maven-plugins/README.md

-# Maven Plugins for Azure Services
+# Maven Plugins for Azure Services test

 This repository contains all Maven plugins for Microsoft Azure services.